AttackOnJasper/University-notes/psych253/psych253.md

 ### Schachter's fear and affiliation studies
 - Thesis: fear is not an internal state; it's how we relate to other people
 - Basic idea: fear is shaped through social comparison
-- Independent variable: warm doctor vs cold doctor
+- Independent variable: low fear vs. high fear
 - Result: people stay together under fear -> want to understand what would happen

-### Two Factor Theory of Emotion (arousal * its label = emotion)
+### Two Factor Theory of Emotion (Schachter and Singer, 1962) arousal * its label = emotion
 - Social comparison helps us understand emotion: Brain get aroused ->  understand arousal by comparing how others label -> label those arousals as specific emotions
 - Study 1: Euphoria
-	- Conditions: Tell subjects that pinephrine would feel 1. nothing (igorant) 2. calm (misinformed) 3. happy (informed)
+	- Conditions: Tell subjects that pinephrine would feel nothing (igorant) / calm (misinformed) / happy (informed)
 	- All groups wait together with a hyper person
 	- Result:
-		- No social comparison is done in informed group (everyone treats happyness as expected side effect of vitamin)
+		- No social comparison is done in informed group (treats happyness as expected side effect of vitamin)
 		- Misinformed / ignorant group report feeling happier
 	- Conclusion: people feel happier when they have arousal they cannot explain
 - Study 2: Anger - Keep same conditions as above; the only difference is that the confederate is angry
 	- informed group: not angry at all (attribute anger to side effect of drug)
 	- ignorant group: very angry (cannot explain why they are angry)
 - Review:
-	- When people are aroused and cannot explain it, they look at other people & take other people's reations on them
+	- When people are aroused and cannot explain it, they look at other people & take other people's reations
 	- An example of interaction of person & situation; perceiver shapes reality

 ### Bridge Study (Dutton and Aron)